Frank Serpico the NYPD whistleblower who exposed police corruption

 ©Paramount Pictures (public domain in the US)

-The legend has been added to since.
+The legend has grown since.
 Antonino D'Ambrosio's 2017 documentary "Frank Serpico" had Serpico narrate his own life on camera, beard intact at 80.
-In March 2024, Roaring Brook Press published "Marked Man: Frank Serpico's Inside Battle Against Police Corruption" by John Florio and Ouisie Shapiro, a young-adult biography Serpico wrote a foreword for and which is now turning up on police-academy syllabi.
-Then in September 2024, Netflix released Jeremy Saulnier's "Rebel Ridge", in which a Marine veteran played by Aaron Pierre takes on a corrupt small-town Louisiana police force, and the codename for the lone honest officer helping him is, of course, Serpico.
+In March 2024, Roaring Brook Press published "Marked Man: Frank Serpico's Inside Battle Against Police Corruption" by John Florio and Ouisie Shapiro.
+Serpico wrote a foreword for the young-adult biography, which now turns up on police-academy syllabi.
+Then, in September 2024, Netflix released Jeremy Saulnier's "Rebel Ridge".
+A Marine veteran played by Aaron Pierre takes on a corrupt small-town Louisiana police force.
+The codename for the lone honest officer helping him is, of course, Serpico.
 The film drew 31.2 million views in its first three days and a 96 percent score on Rotten Tomatoes.
-Half a century after the original case, the shorthand still works without explanation.
+Half a century after the case, the shorthand still works without explanation.

 The Adams-era NYPD proves the lesson never landed

-The cleaner answer to the question "did the Knapp reforms work" is that they delayed the next round, did not prevent it, and cannot prevent it on their own.
-The NYPD's last two years are exhibit A. On September 13, 2024, Commissioner Edward Caban resigned after federal agents seized his electronics in a corruption probe of Mayor Eric Adams's administration.
-The investigation reached his twin brother James, who was alleged to have offered nightclub owners help with their NYPD problems for $2,500 a fix.
-In December 2024 the department's most senior uniformed officer, Chief of Department Jeffrey Maddrey, resigned after Lieutenant Quathisha Epps filed a federal complaint accusing him of demanding sex in return for overtime assignments.
+Did the Knapp reforms work?
+The honest answer is that they delayed the next round.
+They did not prevent it, and they cannot prevent it on their own.
+The NYPD's last two years are exhibit A. On September 13, 2024, Commissioner Edward Caban resigned after federal agents seized his electronics.
+The seizure was part of a corruption probe into Mayor Eric Adams's administration.
+The probe reached his twin brother James.
+James was alleged to have offered nightclub owners help with their NYPD problems for $2,500 a fix.
+In December 2024, the department's most senior uniformed officer, Chief of Department Jeffrey Maddrey, resigned too.
+Lieutenant Quathisha Epps had filed a federal complaint against him.
+She said he demanded sex in return for overtime.
 The FBI raided his home in January 2025.
-New York City paid roughly $206 million to settle 953 separate police and prosecutorial misconduct cases in 2024 alone.
+In 2024 alone, New York City paid roughly $206 million to settle 953 separate police and prosecutorial misconduct cases.

-The academic literature on what happens to officers who try to report any of this from the inside has not gotten more cheerful since Serpico's day.
-A USA Today review of more than 300 police-whistleblower cases over the previous decade found that the overwhelming majority who tried to report misconduct internally faced retaliation; a 2025 study of police whistleblowers in England and Wales described the experience as "identity dislocation" through "perceived institutional betrayal."
-Jeffrey Wigand's story at Brown & Williamson, played out three decades after Serpico's, ran on the same template: report up, be ignored, get punished for going outside.
+The research on officers who try to report any of this from the inside has not grown cheerful since Serpico's day.
+USA Today reviewed more than 300 police-whistleblower cases from the previous decade.
+Most of the officers who reported wrongdoing inside the force faced payback.
+A 2025 study of police whistleblowers in England and Wales described the experience as "identity dislocation" through "perceived institutional betrayal."
+Jeffrey Wigand's story at Brown & Williamson played out three decades after Serpico's.
+It ran on the same template: report up, be ignored, then get punished for going outside.

 At 90, Serpico still answers his phone.
-Asked recently what advice he had for a young officer thinking about reporting a colleague, he gave the same answer he has been giving since 1971: do not expect the institution to thank you, and do not run when you are right.
-The one piece of new vocabulary he has kept is from the Florio and Shapiro book, where he describes himself not as a whistleblower but as a Lamplighter, the person whose job is to throw light on what was already there.
-It is a useful word for any organisation now writing a whistleblower policy under the EU Directive or the Polish 2024 act.
-The hardware (an internal channel, an external regulator, an anonymisation tool, a retaliation ban) does not do the work on its own.
+A reporter recently asked what advice he had for a young officer thinking about reporting a colleague.
+He gave the answer he has given since 1971: don't expect the institution to thank you, and don't run when you are right.
+He has kept one new word, from the Florio and Shapiro book.
+He calls himself not a whistleblower but a Lamplighter, the person whose job is to throw light on what was already there.
+The hardware does not do the work on its own.
+An internal channel, an outside regulator, a tool to keep reporters anonymous, a ban on payback: none of it is enough.
 What does the work is whether the people above the channel will tolerate what comes through it.
 That is the lesson Serpico paid for.
 Sixty years on, the receipt is still in the desk drawer.

 Updated at